jeppefrandsen/gravizool/README.md

 ![](https://g.gravizo.com/svg?%3B%0A%40startuml%3B%0Aclass%20FooBar%20{%3B%0A%20%20String%20foo%3B%0A%20%20void%20bar%28%29%3B%0A}%3B%0A%40enduml)
 ```

-The example will now be rendered on GitHub and can be seen directly in e.g. the pull request.
+The example will now be rendered on GitHub and can be seen directly in e.g. the pull request:

 ![](https://g.gravizo.com/svg?%3B%0A%40startuml%3B%0Aclass%20FooBar%20{%3B%0A%20%20String%20foo%3B%0A%20%20void%20bar%28%29%3B%0A}%3B%0A%40enduml)